-The Stellaris[®] USB controller operates as a function controller for a full-speed or low-speed device in point-to-point communications with USB host, device, or OTG functions.
+The Stellaris[®] USB controller operates as a function controller for a full-speed or low-speed host or device in point-to-point or multipoint (hub) communications with USB functions.
 The controller complies with the USB 2.0 standard, which includes suspend and resume signaling.
 Three configurable endpoints (1-3) with a dynamic sizable FIFO support multiple packet queueing.
 DMA access to the FIFO allows minimal interference from system software.
-Software-controlled connect and disconnect allows flexibility during USB device start-up.
-The controller complies with OTG standard's session request protocol (SRP) and host negotiation protocol (HNP).
+The controller has the capability to access an external power regulator through a power enable pad output (USB0EPEN) and power fault detect pad input (USB0PFLT).